Understanding the basics of margin trading

 Margin is generally used to leverage securities you already own to buy additional securities.
 Margin allows you to borrow money from your broker-dealer in order to increase your buying power.
 Since margin is a loan, you can think of securities you own in your cash account as the collateral for the loan.

 You will be charged interest on a daily basis on all credit extended to you.
-The base rate is set at E*TRADE Securities' discretion with reference to commercially recognized interest rates such as broker call loan rate.
+The base rate is set at Morgan Stanley's discretion with reference to commercially recognized interest rates such as broker call loan rate.
 Base rates are subjest to change without prior notice, including on an intraday basis.

 Rules and regulations